There’s the Arabic we learn in textbooks, and then there’s how people speak. We’ve been focusing on how people speak, specifically in Egypt.

 Shopping and bargaining in Egyptian Arabic

-Naturally you’ll want to leave Egypt after eating a bunch of sweets, kebab by the kilo and a whole bunch of souvenir teacups, coffee pots, paintings and statues that you’ll only find out later were all made in China.
+Naturally in Egypt you’ll purchase and devour sweets and kebab by the kilo, and buy a whole bunch of souvenir teacups, coffee pots, cloth and statues that you’ll only find out later were all made in China.

 Questions for shopping in Egyptian Arabic